How We Built It

 Rewrites fix specific issues but introduce new contradictions — the model rewrites individual chapters without full story context.
 In this experiment, the reviewer worked better as a quality gate (accept or regenerate from scratch) than as an editor.
 A later controlled test found that gate did not change best-of-two selection outcomes, so we removed it from production.

 22/30 is Kimi K2's quality ceiling for this class of story.
 The bottleneck is the model's creative writing capability, not the generation architecture, context management, or sampling parameters.
-Better stories will come from better models, not better prompts.
+On the quality axis, better stories come from better models, not better prompts.
+On the vocabulary-control axis, the opposite turned out to be true — as the second round showed.

 What We Ship